NASA-AMMOS/AIT-Core/doc/source/evr_intro.rst

     A human readable description of what the EVR represents

 message (optional):
     A human readable description of what the EVR represents.
 The message attribute can contain **printf** strings.
-The :class:`bliss.core.evr.EVRDefn` class provides an interface for unpacking data into it's message attribute.
+The :class:`ait.core.evr.EVRDefn` class provides an interface for unpacking data into it's message attribute.